 - Stuck lids can be loosened with hot water over the bottle neck

 - Invest in a bottle or jar opener for stubborn lids

 - Coat your fabric, don’t saturate it

-Let gravity and Powertex do the work
+Let gravity and Powertex do the work in fabric sculpture

 - When draping fabric, let it fall naturally

 - Pinch small areas near the top to create folds

 - You have a working time of an hour to adjust your wet layers

 - For canvas art or sculpture, choose natural materials for best results